 Groups that meet the definition of both 'Arts groups' and 'Collaborators'

-Some groups may fit the ‘Arts Groups’ and ‘Collaborators’ definition.
+Some groups may fit the ‘Arts groups’ and ‘Collaborators’ definitions.

 These groups can apply for one of the following: